LLNL/sundials/doc/idas/guide/source/Usage/FSA.rst

       The array ``p`` *must* also be attached to the user data structure.
 For example, ``user_data->p = p;``.

-.. c:function:: int IDASetSensDQMethod(void * ida_mem, int DQtype, realtype DQrhomax)
+.. c:function:: int IDASetSensDQMethod(void * ida_mem, int DQtype, sunrealtype DQrhomax)

    The function :c:func:`IDASetSensDQMethod` specifies the difference quotient strategy in  the case in which the residual of the sensitivity